0eufc0smique/0eufc0smique/README.md

 I plan on doing as much as possible in the future.
 From Richard Feynman i learned to enjoy teaching to not only help but expand my knowledge.
 Next video will be on the last test of CodeCademy [Bash Scripting course](https://www.codecademy.com/learn/bash-scripting).
-You can find my previous video going through the last test of CodeCademy "[Learn The Command Line](https://www.codecademy.com/courses/learn-the-command-line/)" course [here](https://youtu.be/0U_DLksgi6o).
+You can find my previous videos going through the last test of CodeCademy "[Learn The Command Line](https://www.codecademy.com/courses/learn-the-command-line/)" course [here](https://youtu.be/0U_DLksgi6o) and going through a [Python test on Loops and Lists here](https://www.youtube.com/watch?v=K8RElJn5ckM&t=503s)

 ### Where to track me:
 - [Linkedin](https://www.linkedin.com/in/jeremyperreau/)